-And I’m glad I did.
-The House is by no means a great film, and for a comedy it should be a lot funnier.
-But it’s a bleaker and more interesting movie than I originally gave it credit for.
-And bleak but interesting films that don’t quite work are still worth a look.
+I watched the whole film on my return flight, and I’m glad I did.
+The House is by no means a great film, and it should be funnier.
+But it’s a bleaker and more interesting comedy than I originally gave it credit for.
+And bleak but interesting comedies that don’t quite work are still worth a look.

-The mix of silly slapstick and brutish fear still doesn’t work, but Renner’s comeuppance, involving a series of accidental accelerants when Scott and wife Kate (Amy Poehler) are trying to help him extinguish his burning arm, is hilarious.
+The mix of silly slapstick and brutish fear still doesn’t quite work, but Papouli’s comeuppance, involving a series of accidental accelerants as Scott and wife Kate (Amy Poehler) are trying to help him extinguish his burning arm, is hilarious.

 Scott and Kate Johansen have discovered they have no money for their daughter Alex’s college fees.
 She’s due to start at her chosen institution after the summer holidays, and they’ve been relying on a town scholarship which is given annually to a top pupil.

-Alex is meant to be this year’s recipient, but there’s no money for it, ostensibly because town councilman Bob Schaeffer (Nick Kroll) has decided to build a flash swimming pool instead.
-Of course it’s not about the pool, and instead Schaeffer is siphoning off town money to pay for his affair with city treasurer Dawn.
+Alex is meant to be this year’s recipient, but there’s no money for it, as dodgy town councilman Bob Schaeffer (Nick Kroll) has suggested a town swimming pool instead.

-Luckily their neighbour Frank (Jason Mantzoukas) – who is about to be divorced by his wife for a gambling addiction, and is living in their old home with no furniture waiting for foreclosure – is as good with numbers as Scott is bad, and he comes up with a plan to start a casino in his large and empty home.
-They’re going to keep going until they reach $500,000, then split the proceeds and close down their illegal gambling den.
+Luckily their neighbour Frank (Jason Mantzoukas) – who is about to be divorced by his wife for a gambling addiction, and is living in their old home waiting for foreclosure – is as good with numbers as Scott is bad, and he comes up with a plan to start a casino in his large and empty house.

 It starts off well, and Frank is soon upgrading both the casino environs and the clientele.
 Until someone is caught counting cards, and after a very ineffectual grilling (not literally, that comes later) by Kate, Scott and Frank, Scott accidentally chops off the cheat’s finger with an axe.